Evolution in the telecoms industry

 More and more businesses are looking to move everything to a “one system” platform so that they can view everything that is going on in the business from their office desk and track all activity.
 Organisations are able to do this with a business telephony set up from Network Telecom.

 Some of the Key features include:

 CTI, otherwise known as Computer Telephony Integration; as the name suggests, connects our customer’s computers with their telephones.
-By integrating IT and Phones systems together, CTI provides huge gains in helping an entire organisation to run more productive and become more customer service orientated.
+By integrating IT and business phone systems together, CTI provides huge gains in helping an entire organisation to run more productively and become more customer service orientated.

-Call Recording, enables an organisation to automatically capture each and every conversation that takes place within your organisation and replay them at the touch of a button.
+Call Recording, enables you to automatically capture each and every conversation that takes place within your organisation and replay them at the touch of a button.
 This tool can be used to easily settle disputes over any conversation, and allows you to double check customer orders.
-It can also be used to settle and legal queries as well as being an extremely good tool for staff training and monitoring levels of customer service.
+It can also be used to settle any legal queries as well as being an extremely good tool for staff training and monitoring levels of customer service.

-Call Management and Reporting, one of the key features with this software is allowing you to manage, analyse and control your communications, whilst ensuring that missed calls never materialise into missed sales opportunities.
+Call Management and Reporting, one of the key features of this software is that it allows you to manage, analyse and control your communications, whilst ensuring that missed calls never materialise into missed sales opportunities.

 Mobile Integration enables you to turn your mobile device into an IP phone, providing full-featured desk phone functionality and calls over mobile data and Wi-Fi networks.
 This can help significantly reduce site costs.

-With this ever changing environment and the rate at which technology advances, the introduction of features that can improve the overall running of your business; not just at customer service level, but actually showing positives effect on company profits.
+With this ever changing environment and the rate at which technology advances, we are seeing the introduction of more and more features that can improve the overall running of your business; not just at a customer service level, but by actually showing positives effect on company profits.
 That combined with uncontrollable elements such as the phasing out of ISDN, can your business afford not to review your telecoms setup……?